-To remove the Exclusion message text box, use the mouse to direct the mouse arrow to the "OK" button and left click, or select [Enter].
+To remove the Exclusion message text box, move the mouse to the "OK" button and click, or select [Enter].
 To progress to the component status screen, use the mouse to direct the mouse arrow to the bright blue arrow in the bottom right corner and left click, or select [Enter].